 The Business Combination is expected to be accounted for as a reverse merger and recapitalization of NaturalShrimp into Yotta in accordance with GAAP because NaturalShrimp has been determined to be the accounting acquirer under ASC 805 under the no-redemption and full redemption scenarios.
 Under this method of accounting, Yotta will be treated as the "acquired" company for financial reporting purposes.
 Accordingly, the combined assets, liabilities and results of operations of NaturalShrimp will become the historical financial statements of NaturalShrimp Incorporated, and Yotta's assets, liabilities and results of operations will be consolidated with NaturalShrimp beginning on the acquisition date.
-For accounting purposes, the financial statements of NaturalShrimp Incorporated will represent a continuation of the financial statements of NaturalShrimp issuing stock for the net assets of Yotta, accompanied by a recapitalization.
+For accounting purposes, the financial statements of NaturalShrimp Incorporated will represent a continuation of the financial statements of NaturalShrimp with the transaction being treated as the equivalent of NaturalShrimp issuing stock for the net assets of Yotta, accompanied by a recapitalization.
 The net assets of Yotta will be stated at historical cost, with no goodwill or other intangible assets recorded.
 Operations prior to the Business Combination will be presented as those of NaturalShrimp Incorporated.